 \begin{theorem} Let $F$ be a number field and let $X \subset \PP^n$ be a non-singular complete intersection of $m$ hypersurfaces over $F$ each of the same degree $r$.
 Suppose that and $X(\Adele_F) \neq \emptyset$.
 For each archimedean place $v$ of $F$, choose an arbitrary $F_v$-vector space norm $||\cdot||_v$ on $F_v^{n+1}$ and for each non-archimedean place $v$ let $||\cdot||_v$ be the usual maximum norm.
 Let $\LL=(\mathcal{O}_X(1),||\cdot||)$ denote the associated adelically metrised line bundle.
 Then

-where $c=c(\LL,X)>0$ agrees with Peyre's prediction. \end{theorem} Note that this result does indeed confirm (\ref{conj:2}), as $\omega_X^{-1} \cong \mathcal{O}_X(n+1-mr)$ for such complete intersections (see \cite[Prop.
-4]{FMT89}).
+where $c=c(\LL,X)>0$ agrees with Peyre's prediction. \end{theorem} Note that this result does indeed confirm (\ref{conj:2}), as $\omega_X^{-1} \cong \mathcal{O}_X(n+1-mr)$ for such complete intersections (see \cite[Prop.~4]{FMT89}).
 In the statement of the theorem $X^*$ denotes the ``Birch singular locus'' of X (see \cite{Ski97}).
-Even though $X$ is non-singular this is non-empty.
-We have the upper bound $\dim X^* \leq m$ (we have used this bound to simplify the statement of Theorem \ref{thm:CI_Weil}).
+Even though $X$ is non-singular this may be non-empty.
+We have the upper bound $\dim X^* \leq m$, which was used to simplify the statement of Theorem \ref{thm:CI_Weil}.
 As explained in the introduction, our proof hinges on the results of \cite{Ski97}.
 Peyre describes in great detail in \cite[Sec.
 5]{Pey95} the relationship between the circle method and Manin's conjecture, and we follow his ideas closely.
 Peyre works over general number fields and only specialises to the case where $F=\mathbb{Q}$ at the end of his discussion, presumably because Skinner's result came after Peyre's paper.